 Complying with environmental regulations is the minimum that is required, but what is expected of you beyond that?
 Consumer expectations have evolved.
 Today, businesses and industries are expected to do their part to proactively protect the environment.
 Compliance may not be enough anymore.
-Going beyond regulations can be a good business decision with benefits such as:
+Going beyond regulations can be a good business decision:

 - Reduced regulatory fees and staff time

 - Green marketing potential